Meet Joe Bertolino

 During 2010-2011, Bertolino served as a Fellow with the American Council on Education at the University of Houston System, under the mentorship of Chancellor Renu Khator, and at the University of Texas at Brownsville, under the mentorship of President Juliet Garcia.

 Bertolino’s research interests include student immigration (with an emphasis on undocumented students and the DREAM Act), campus community development, campus social change, leadership development, service learning, multicultural worldviews, and LGBTQ student issues.
 He earned his Doctorate in Higher Education Administration and Organizational Leadership from Columbia University, Teachers College in 2003, a Master’s in Social Work from Rutgers University in 1990, and a Bachelor of Science in Psychology and Sociology from the University of Scranton in 1986.

 He serves as a gubernatorial delegate from the state of Vermont to the New England Board of Higher Education (NEBHE) and was recently appointed to the Board of the Association of American State Colleges and Universities (AASCU) and to the American Council on Education (ACE) Commission on Education Attainment and Innovation.
 Bertolino is serving his second year as President of the Vermont Higher Education Consortium (VHEC); he also serves on the Northeast Kingdom Youth Services (NEKYS) Board of Directors, the Advisory Board of Catamount Arts and as a Corporator for the Northeastern Vermont Regional Hospital.
-Bertolino has also served on the Alumni Board of Governors of the University of Scranton, as Past President of the Board of Directors for the YMCA of Southern New Jersey, as a National Delegate for the YMCA of the USA, a Board Member for the American Red Cross of Queens County, and a District Commissioner and former National Vice President for Delta Sigma Phi Fraternity.
+He has also served on the Alumni Board of Governors of the University of Scranton, as Past President of the Board of Directors for the YMCA of Southern New Jersey, as a National Delegate for the YMCA of the USA, a Board Member for the American Red Cross of Queens County, and a District Commissioner and former National Vice President for Delta Sigma Phi Fraternity.

-Bertolino lives with his partner of twenty years, Bil Leipold, Ph.D., and his three dogs, Livingston (a Corgi), Wanamassa (a Shih Tzu), and Willoughby Vail (a Lhasa Apso mix) and a cat named Zander.
+Bertolino lives with his partner of twenty-two years, Bil Leipold, Ph.D., and his three dogs, Livingston (a Corgi), Wanamassa (a Shih Tzu), and Willoughby Vail (a Lhasa Apso mix) and a cat named Zander.
 His greatest joy is his EIGHT Godchildren—Christian, Evan, Kevin, Nathan, Tara, Teresa, Remick, and Matthew—and his grandson, Roman.